- Home

 Beach Safety Considerations

-Fiji's beaches are generally safe, but ocean conditions demand respect.
+Fiji's beaches are generally safe, but ocean conditions always deserve respect.
 Many beaches lack lifeguards, warning signs, or marked swimming areas.
-Understand tides and currents before entering water, particularly on exposed coastlines.
-Fringing reefs create natural protection but also mean shallow coral gardens that cut easily – wear reef shoes when walking in water.
-Strong rips can develop at reef passages; if caught, swim parallel to shore rather than fighting directly against current.
+Understand tides and currents before entering the water, particularly on exposed coastlines.

 Cultural Beach Etiquette

-Beach behavior that's acceptable in Western resort contexts may offend local sensibilities in Fiji.
-Many beaches front villages where residents consider the coast communal space for fishing, gathering, and daily activities.
-Dress modestly when walking through villages to reach beaches – cover shoulders and thighs.
-Seek permission before photographing people.
-Topless or nude sunbathing is culturally inappropriate and illegal, even on remote beaches.
+Beach behavior that's acceptable in some resort settings may offend local sensibilities in Fiji.
+Many beaches front villages where residents use the coast for fishing, gathering, and daily life.
+Dress modestly when walking through villages to reach beaches, and always ask before photographing people.

 Sustainable Beach Travel